ruudwelten/wtwt/README.md

 # WTWT
 ###### What's The Weather Today?

-This is a small weather app for a technical challenge.
+This is a small weather app made for a technical challenge.
 It is based on the Laravel framework and acquires weather data from an API and displays the data on a simple webpage.
 The API only supplies data for The Netherlands.